 Console Layer

-A Console Layer is basically independent from a Sequence or a Playlist.
-It is only assigned to a Canvas
+A Console Layer is independent from a Sequence or a Playlist.
+It is only assigned to a Canvas.

-Use Console Layer as ClipContainer in your show to temporary overwrite the global values
+Use Console Layers as ClipContainers to temporarily overwrite global values during your show.

 Channel Map

-The channel map could be used as blueprint for a lighting desk fixture/a library fixture
+The following channel maps may be used as a reference for a lighting console library fixture.

 DMX Channel Map for a Console Layer